 The officials will only chauffeur the warriors to the location itself later on fight day.

-It has to be said, that, Eddie Hearn and all of his team at Matchroom Boxing have so far done a fantastic job to pull Fight Camp together so far for the first 2 weeks, with some huge fights having already taken place, we know that the biggest are yet to come and Eddie will be hoping that the final weeks go just as smoothly.
-Check us out at Softcloud.
+It has to be said, that, Eddie Hearn and all of his team at Matchroom Boxing have so far done a fantastic job to pull Fight Camp together so far for the first 2 weeks, with some huge fights having already taken place, we know that the biggest is yet to come and Eddie will be hoping that the final weeks go just as smoothly.

-Let us know your thoghts on the Matchroom Fight Camp and how its gone so far in the comments section.
+Let us know your thoughts on the Matchroom Fight Camp and how it’s gone so far in the comments section.